Energy in California

 Energy is a major area of the economy of California, as it has the largest population and the largest economy in the United States.
 As of 2024, it is second in total energy consumption after Texas, though per capita consumption was the third-lowest in the United States partially because of the mild climate and energy efficiency programs.
 In 2023, 45% of energy consumption was used for transportation, with California being the largest consumer of jet fuel, and the second largest consumer of gasoline after Texas.
+The state uses more than 1 million barrels of refined products daily.

-California has large energy resources, and in 2024 was the eighth-largest producer of crude oil.
+While California was the eighth-largest producer of crude oil among the 50 states in 2024, it still imports 75% of the oil it consumes.
+In 2026, about 25% of the state's crude oil imports were from the Middle East, a higher ratio than any other US state.

 The state was the second largest importer of electricity in 2024, and that year produced 57% of its in-state electricity generation from renewables, with the remaining in-state generation being 35% from natural gas and the rest from nuclear.
 Californians pay some of the highest prices for electricity, with an average price per kWh of $0.26 in May 2025, double the nationwide average of $0.13 per kWh.